ethanwilkins/ratio/README.md

 # Ratio

-A typographic scale with elegance and ease of use in mind
+A typographic scale built with elegance and ease of use in mind